 I’m happy to answer any questions you have about how to add your website to Google Search Console.
 You can leave them in the comments below or send me a message.

-p.s.
-Do you need someone to help you with your WordPress website?
+If you need help with your WordPress website I’d love to help you.
 I offer WordPress monthly maintenance for updates and technical support.